 Leicester City Football Club’s new state-of-the-art training ground is set to be amongst the worlds leading training facilities.
 Construction and development giants McLaren Group are responsible for designing and building the grounds which will feature a full-size indoor artificial pitch, 11 full-size outdoor pitches, eight smaller pitches, five training grids and two goalkeeping areas, as well as a hydrotherapy pool, media centre and offices.
 As a small but significant aspect of the awe-inspiring £103m project, Tuffa was tasked with manufacturing a petrol tank for the site.
 The tank will have the all-important task of fueling the fleet of maintenance vehicles required to look after the LCFC training grounds.

-Maintaining 185 acres of prime land
+From pitches to ponds – maintaining 185 acres of prime land

 The site chosen for this huge facility is a 185-acre former golf course – 9 holes of which is being retained for the footballers and staff.
 The project also aspires to high standards of conservation, having rehomed 348 great-crested newts (a European protected species) and hundreds of other pond wildlife affected by the build, replanting 4,000 trees, and then planting an additional 38,000 trees.